zeroc-ice/ice-demos/csharp/README.md

 is to first install the Ice MSI and add its bin directory to your PATH.
 Please refer to [Using the Windows Binary Distributions][4] for additional information.

-## Building and running the Demos with .NET Core on Windows and Linux
+## Building and running the Demos with .NET Core on Windows, Linux, and macOS

 ### Build Requirements